yiendos/my-sites-ide/README.md

    └── Sites                            //where your PHP app should be hosted
 ```

-After each time you clone a repository to `./Repos` you should restart your IDE:
+Remember after each time you clone a repository/ create a new site to `./Repos` you should restart your IDE for these changes to take effect:

 `php my-sites-ide ide:restart`